aidanmanternach/ECE-228-AV-Final-Project/README.md

 ### Model Notebooks

-Both the depth and object model notebooks can be individually in order to evaluate the give models.
+Both the depth and object model notebooks can be ran in order to evaluate the given models.

 ### BEV Trajectory Modelling Notebook